Chuan-Jiang/ITIS/README.md

 		test.all_reads_aln_ref_and_te.sort.bam
 			This is alignment file of all reads commands_rcd
 			A record of all the command used by itis.pl to identify TE insertions.
+		test.ref_and_te.fa
+			the reference sequence, containing genome and mping sequence,  used by bwa to align reads.

 	If you want to filter the raw insertion list by personalized criteria, you can rerun the script filter_insertion.pl, just as shown in command_rcd